 Festive afternoon tea at Aqua Shard, London Bridge

-What: Afternoon tea is a special treat to most people, but even more so if you can enjoy it 37 floors above London’s skyline.
+What: Afternoon tea is a special treat to most people, but even more so if you can enjoy it 37 floors above London’s skyline at The Shard.
 The headline acts of Aqua Shard’s festive take on afternoon tea are its selection of sweets, which features a pear and cinnamon Santa hat, and a Christmas tree made with gingerbread, milk chocolate and coffee.
 Preceding the sweets is a range of finger sandwiches, with fillings such as black truffle and egg, or turkey with cranberry and lettuce.
 Vegetarian and gluten-free versions are available with 48 hours’ notice.

 Where: Level 31 The Shard, 31 St Thomas Street, SE1 9RY

 When: Available 18 November 2019 to 1 January 2020

 How much: £67 per person with a glass of Veuve Clicquot, or £72 with a glass of Veuve Clicquot Rosé Champagne

 Festive afternoon tea at Jean-Georges at The Connaught, Mayfair

 What: Jean-Georges at The Connaught is a restaurant that's known for its playful take on luxury, so you can expect a festive afternoon tea here that looks as good as it tastes.
 Start off with classic finger sandwiches with fillings such as coronation turkey or egg and truffle mayonnaise, before scoffing plain and wholemeal raisin scones slathered with homemade strawberry jam and clotted cream.
 In the selection of sweets, you'll find a mini bowl of spiced chocolate fondue served with gingerbread men for dipping, alongside a Christmas chocolate log and an orange and cinnamon sponge.